saveri-surangalikar/ai-recruitment-fairness-analysis/README.md

 in the UK labour market.

 ## Overview
-This dissertation examines whether automated CV screening tools treat candidates fairly, with particular focus on visa sponsorship status, name origin, and keyword optimisation as structural barriers in UK hiring.
+This approach examines whether automated CV screening tools treat candidates fairly, with particular focus on visa sponsorship status, name origin, and keyword optimisation as structural barriers in UK hiring.
 It contributes to international debates on algorithmic fairness by